whyandzedpost/whyandzedpost.github.io/_sections/welcome-to-jekyll.md

 For anything, write to me using the [Contact](https://dattanibedita.github.io/#contact) section.

 I run few pages on social media where I post new facts every weekday.

 Yes!
 I am curious about this world.

-Follow my pages on social media or you can contact me there as well!
+Follow my pages on [facebook](https://www.facebook.com/whyandzedpost/), [Instagram](https://www.instagram.com/whyandzedpost/) or [Twitter](https://twitter.com/whyandzedpost).

+I use the username @whyandzedpost on all these platforms.
+You can contact me there as well!

 Finally, you can see my personality on YouTube.
-I upload videos occassionally on my [YouTube channel]() where I post productivity tips, life-hacks and interesting facts.
+I upload videos occassionally on my [YouTube channel](https://www.youtube.com/channel/UCRlmpXtxhkrMVNyeehiED7A) where I post productivity tips, life-hacks and interesting facts.

+Seach YouTube with whyandzed and you can find my channel.
+Alternatively, you can click [this link](https://www.youtube.com/channel/UCRlmpXtxhkrMVNyeehiED7A).

 Again, I appreciate your presence here.
 Contact me on my social media for anything, even for saying just "Hello"!